-In this section, we first discuss the existence and uniqueness of the LU factorization.
+In this section, we first discuss the existence and uniqueness of the LU factorization of a matrix.
 We then describe a numerical algorithm for calculating the factors L and U, based on Gaussian elimination.

 Existence and uniqueness of the decomposition